danieljprice/splash/docs/settings.rst

 Changing the default column labels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The labelling of columns is usually specific to the data format read
+The labelling of columns is usually automatic in the data format read
-(except in the case of the ascii read, asplash, where columns are
-labelled by the creation of a file called ‘columns’).
+(for ascii files labels will be read from the file header).
 Aside from
 changing the labels in the ``read_data`` file specific to the format you
 are reading, it is also possible to override the labelling of columns at
 runtime by creating a file called ``splash.columns`` (or with a